Does CBD Oil Help You Sleep? It Depends

-Before using CBD oil for sleep or starting any CBD regimen, talk to your doctor.
-You should already be talking to your doctor anyway if you have persistent sleep problems because that could be a sign of an underlying health condition.
-But either way, you should make sure that the CBD won’t interact with any medications you might be taking.
+Before using CBD oil for sleep as part of an evening relaxation routine or starting any CBD regimen, talk to your doctor.
+You should make sure that the CBD won’t interact with any medications you are currently taking.

 Also, if you do take CBD in combination with melatonin, be sure to do it strictly before bedtime or a long flight, and not before attempting to drive or work.

 If you feel like you need more than a single serving a night, you may gradually increase the amount you take.
-You’ll get a good idea of how you respond to melatonin on the first night, but as I noted above, CBD may take longer to build up.
-So increase the amount slowly and monitor your reaction carefully.
+You’ll get a good idea of how you respond after the first few nights, but it may take longer for your body to respond.
+So increase the amount slowly and monitor how you feel over time.

-With proper use, you might just find that CBD oil for sleep – not just more sleep, but better sleep – is just the thing for these stressful times.
-Check out our full range of CBD products to find out what works best for you!
+With proper use, you’ll be able to answer the question, ‘Does CBD oil help you sleep?’
+And you might just find that CBD oil for sleep in your evening routine – not just more sleep, but better sleep – is just the thing for these stressful times.
+Check out our full range of CBD products or take our CBD quiz to find the product that works best for you!